Amateur Photographer verdict

 OM System OM-5 Mark II in Sand Beige.
 Image credit: Joshua Waller

-The camera sits in the upper entry-level section of the market, and the entry-level model in the weather-sealed cameras that OM offer, with the OM-5 II, moving up to the retro styled OM-3, and high-end OM-1 / OM-1 Mark II.
+The camera sits in the upper entry-level section of the market, and is the entry-level model in the weather-sealed range of OM cameras, with the OM-5 II, moving up to the retro styled OM-3, and high-end OM-1 / OM-1 Mark II.
 It remains amongst the smallest mirrorless cameras you can buy, making it an ideal companion for the range of smaller, affordable Micro Four Thirds lenses.

-However, the body has been refreshed as well with a larger grip at the front, and an updated top button now marked as “CP” for computational photography – this gives quick access to Hi-res mode, Live ND, Focus stacking, HDR and multi-exposure.
+However, the body has been refreshed as well with a larger grip at the front, and an updated top button now marked as “CP” for computational photography – this gives quick access to Hi-res mode, Live ND (1-4EV, up to ND16), Focus stacking, HDR and multi-exposure.
+The camera continues to offer the impressive Live Time and Live Bulb modes, although these are found in the manual shutter settings, rather than in the CP section.

 The OM-5 II is priced at $1,199 / £1,099 body only.
-It sits above the beginner-friendly Olympus OM-D E-M10 range, which are yet to receive an OM-System refresh.
+It sits above the beginner-friendly Olympus OM-D E-M10 range, which is yet to receive an OM System refresh.

-Its body is IP53 weather-sealed, making it extra-safe in rainy and snowy conditions.
+Its body is IP53 weather-sealed, making it extra-safe in rainy and snowy conditions, when paired with a weather-sealed lens.
 It’s lightweight and agile, offering fast shooting speeds (up to 30fps continuous shooting) and some of the best stabilisation on the market, with up to 7.5 stops of image stabilisation, thanks to the 5-axis sync IS system.

 New stand-out features